AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-aws-s3-audience-sourcing.md

 ![The Prepare Your Data for Sourcing dialog with a link to the Audience Sourcing Specifications.](../../assets/setup/aws-audience-sourcing/1.2a.png)

-1.3
+### 3. Authenticate your S3 connection {#authenticate-s3-connection}

-You provide your credentials to connect your AWS S3 bucket to RTCDP Collaboration.
+Provide your credentials to connect your AWS S3 bucket to Real-Time CDP Collaboration.

-Input Fields
+**Input fields**

-IAM role (required)
+* IAM Role (required)
-S3 Bucket Name (required)
+* S3 Bucket Name (required)
-Folder Path (required)
+* Folder Path (required)

 Copy:
-To connect your Amazon S3 storage, please authorize Adobe's service user to retrieve your audience data for processing.
-Follow the steps outlined in {Experience League} to grant Adobe access to your Amazon S3 storage.
+*To connect your Amazon S3 storage, please authorize Adobe's service user to retrieve your audience data for processing.
+Follow the steps outlined in {Experience League} to grant Adobe access to your Amazon S3 storage.*

 ![The Amazon S3 connection form with fields for IAM role, S3 Bucket Name, and Folder Path.](../../assets/setup/aws-audience-sourcing/1.3a.png)